COVIDtests.gov

-COVIDtests.gov is a website through which American residents, as well as those receiving US diplomatic and military mail, can order free COVID-19 rapid antigen tests from the US government.
-It was announced that the site would open for orders on January 19, 2022, but instead opened a day early, on January 18.
+COVIDtests.gov was a website through which American residents, as well as those receiving US diplomatic and military mail, could order free COVID-19 rapid antigen tests from the US government.

+The site opened on January 18, 2022, a day earlier than announced.
+The program was suspended in September 2022 to preserve the remaining supply of tests in preparation for a potential winter COVID-19 wave as the Biden administration worked to secure greater COVID-19 funding from Congress; the program was relaunched December 15, 2022.
+The program was again suspended on May 11, 2023, when the COVID-19 public health emergency was ended in the United States; it was relaunched September 25, 2023, amidst a late summer rise in COVID cases.

+In April 2025, the Trump administration entirely erased the site's contents; covidtests.gov and covid.gov now redirect to a page on whitehouse.gov promoting the COVID-19 lab leak theory.

 Overview

-The website was announced by President Joe Biden in December 2021, although it did not then have a name.
+The website was announced by President Joe Biden in December 2021.
+However, it did not then have a name.
 On January 12, 2022, a Wednesday, the White House announced the site would be online by the following weekend.